talhashah-dev/instagram-clone/README.md

-# InstagramClone
+# Instagram Clone
-Instagram Clone with Next and Firebase
+Instagram Clone with Next.js and Firebase